 Health Education Code of Ethics

-The health education profession is dedicated to excellence in the practice of promoting individual, family, organizational and community health.
-The Code of Ethics provides a basis of shared values that health education is practiced.
-The responsibility of all health educators is to aspire to the highest possible standards of conduct and to encourage the ethical behavior of all those with whom they work.
+A health education specialist is dedicated to excellence within the professional practice of promoting individual, family, organizational and community health.
+The Health Education Code of Ethics provides a basis of shared professional values.
+The responsibility of all health education specialists is to reach highest possible standards of conduct and to encourage the ethical behavior of all those with whom they work.

 Responsibility to the public.
 A health educator's ultimate responsibility is to educate people for the purpose of promoting, maintaining and improving individual, family and community health.
 When a conflict of issues arises among individuals, groups, organizations, agencies or institutions, health educators must consider all issues and give priority to those that promote wellness and quality of living through principles of self-determination and freedom of choice for the individual.